 Tibet tour – escorted small-group holiday trip including Lhasa, Gyantse, Shigatse, Potala Palce, Yumdrok Lake

-Beijing – Chengdu – Lhasa – Gyantse – Shigatse – Lhasa – Shanghai
+Beijing – Xian – Lhasa – Gyantse – Shigatse – Lhasa – Shanghai

 - Group size limited to 20.